The 2021 fellowship application is now closed. Sign up for our newsletter if you would like to be notified when the 2022 application is open.

 Yes.
-Wild Gift believes in identifying and supporting talented, yet unproven social entrepreneurs.
+Wild Gift believes in identifying and supporting talented, yet unproven social and environmental entrepreneurs.

 No. Only one founder may apply per organization.
-As a result, please choose one individual to represent your organization to Wild Gift.
+As a result, please choose only one individual to represent your organization for this fellowship application.
 However, this does not require you to change your internal leadership structure.
 Even if only one founder can be a Wild Gift Fellow, you can have as many people leading your organization as you see fit.

 The Wild Gift Wilderness Expeditions

 The fellowship includes four experiences:12-week virtual fellowship (June-October 2021), 3-week deep wilderness backpacking trek (Sept 2021-arrive in Sun Valley September 4), a virtual and/or in-person celebration with Wild Gift donors and our broader network (date and time TBD Fall 2021) and a wilderness alumni retreat and celebration (Timing TBD Summer/FallSeptember 2022).

 In the uncharted field of social innovation, character, courage, and grit – the ability to persevere amid challenges and setbacks – are as important as the ability to write a good business plan.

 Lessons learned in the challenging, unpredictable environment of a wilderness expedition have direct applications to today’s business world.
 The Wild Gift—an extended wilderness expedition in the Idaho backcountry—challenges Fellows physically and emotionally, takes them out of their comfort zone, and connects them to the natural world on a very personal level.
 Fellows unplug, incubate ideas, envision their work and lives, and gain the courage, resilience, balance and grit critical to effective leadership.
 This experience has a bonding effect, inspiring a collaborative spirit and a holistic worldview.